 Simple interfaces and navigation

 Simple and intuitive navigation and interfaces matter, especially when 94% of users judge the app’s design first and 88% are willing to abandon an app if it’s overcomplicated.
-To suit users of all ages, from seniors to kids, mobile banking apps should focus on clear, simple, and user-friendly design.
+To suit users of all ages, from seniors to kids, mobile banking apps should focus on a clear, simple, and user-friendly design.
 It reduces clutter and organizes information logically, allowing users to manage their finances with confidence and ease.

 Revolut’s app is a good example of how to support international users and improve accessibility by offering multi-language options, currency conversion tools, and a simple interface.
 For those who are less tech-savvy, the app provides easy navigation, voiceover support for visually challenged users, and adjustable text sizes.